NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 ## G
 * **General Data Protection Regulation (GDPR):** regulation “on the protection of natural persons with regard to the processing of personal data and on the free movement of such data”.
+* **Git:** software tool that helps teams manage changes to files over time and provides a complete mirror of a repository, including its full history.
-* **git-annex:** distributed file synchronisation system that allows large files to be managed using git without storing the file contents in git.
+* **git-annex:** distributed file synchronisation system for managing large files with git, without storing the file contents in git.

 ## I
 * **Identifiable natural person:**  person who can be directly or indirectly identified using an (online) identifier.